 You can have the most personal subject line, but if the email is sent from a strange email address, your email will end up in the trash, or even worse — marked as spam.

-The first thing two things people look at in their inbox are the subject line and the sender's name.
+The first two things people look at in their inbox are the subject line and the sender's name.
 Use a familiar name.
 If possible, send the email from a real person.

 For example, 'Jonas from MailerLite' works well because the reader will recognize the company and the name adds a personal touch.